bcgov/nr-arch/The Use of COTS and SaaS Architectures Within the NRM.md

-# The Use of COTS and Saas Architectures Within the NRM
+# The Use of COTS and SaaS Architectures Within the NRM

 ### How to contribute
 Government employees, public and members of the private sector are encouraged to contribute to the repository by **forking and submitting a pull request**.